Home>Teachings

 Gospel:

-The Reading is from the Holy Gospel according to Saint John [§ mid 41].
-At that time:
+The Reading is from the Holy Gospel according to Saint John [§ 17].
+The Lord said to the Jews having come to Him:

 Fixed Calendar: